Liquid Television

-Liquid Television was an animation showcase broadcast on MTV from 1991 to 1995.
+Liquid Television is an animation showcase broadcast on MTV from 1991 to 1995.
 It launched several high-profile original cartoons, including Beavis and Butt-Head and Æon Flux.
 Other recurring segments include "The Art School Girls of Doom", The Specialists, and Brad Dharma: Psychedelic Detective.
 Independent animators and artists created most of the material specifically for the show, and some previously produced segments were compiled from festivals such as Spike and Mike's Festival of Animation.

 The first season of Liquid Television also aired on BBC Two in co-production with MTV.
 Ultimately, MTV commissioned three seasons of the show, produced by Colossal Pictures.
 The show was eventually succeeded by Cartoon Sushi.
 Mark Mothersbaugh composed the theme music.

 The show was broadcast in Canada on MuchMusic, in Asia on Channel V, in Australia on SBS and in New Zealand on TV3.

 History

 Many animation pieces were adapted from Art Spiegelman's comic compilation, RAW.
 RAW features underground cartoonists such as Mark Beyer, Richard Sala, and Peter Bagge.
 In particular, Dog-Boy by Charles Burns was based on the artist's series from RAW.

 Due to the extensive use of licensed music throughout the series (many episodes begin with a contemporary music video being "liquified"), full episodes of Liquid Television have not been broadcast since their original run.
 Selected segments from the series, including the debut of Æon Flux, were released on two VHS tapes in the late 1990s as The Best of Liquid Television.
 (Note: These have been out of print.)
 A collection volume, Wet Shorts (The Best of Liquid Television), with the content of the two VHS tapes, was released on DVD in 1997.